zammad/zammad-admin-documentation/system/objects/external-data-source-example.rst

 External data source configuration
 ==================================

-First, enter the search URL followed by ``#{search.term}``
+First, enter the search URL making sure it contains ``#{search.term}`` as a
+parameter:

 **Example:** ``https://dummyjson.com/products/search?q=#{search.term}``

-After that, head down to the preview section and enter a string you expect to be in the external data in the search field.
+After that, head down to the preview section and enter a search input for the external data source.

 **Example:** ``mac``